jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 *Figure 6: Freezing the First Row in Google Sheets*<br>

 Column D is too crowded and messy because it includes both English and French descriptions.
-I deleted the French part by using the `SPLIT` function.
+I deleted the French part by using the `SPLIT` function.<br>
 First I right-clicked on the column to make 1 column on the right then did that again till I had 2.
-On the second row of the blank, I typed `=SPLIT(D2; "|")`.
+On the second row of the blank, I typed `=SPLIT(D2; "|")`.<br>
 This function splits the text at | which divides the French and English descriptions.
-I applied this function to both entire columns by double-clicking on the bottom right circle of the box because dragging it down is too time-consuming.
+I applied this function to both entire columns by double-clicking on the bottom right circle of the box because dragging it down is too time-consuming. <br>

-To delete the original column without losing the new ones I selected both new columns, copied them then went to edit at the top left corner and pressed paste special, paste values only.
+To delete the original column without losing the new ones, I selected both new columns, copied them, then went to edit at the top left corner and pressed paste special, paste values only.

-Since I deleted the French portion, I also went ahead and removed the French part of the titles manually for a cleaner look.
+Since I deleted the French portion, I also went ahead and removed the French part of the titles manually for a cleaner look.<br>
 Lastly, I deleted the address, latitude, and longitude columns because I didn’t find it important to know where the request was made.
 Most of the values for them are missing because they are only displayed for public service requests.<br>
 Here is the cleaned dataset:
 ![](clean-data.png)